Special Events Planning Overview - 2020/2021

 Special Events Planning is a two-year diploma program designed for individuals interested in a career in event management.
 Designed by industry professionals, students will be exposed to the vast types of special events, from social events, corporate meetings, festivals, conventions and large sporting events.
 Students will develop essential event management skills such as planning, assessment, communication, critical thinking.

 Students will be provided opportunity to explore their area of interest including: corporate events, social events and sporting events.
-Students will also have the opportunity to explore and tour national and/or international event destinations.
+Students will also have the opportunity to explore event destinations.

 Fanshawe College is geographically positioned to expose students to the extensive global event management industry, as London is home to a state of the art Convention Centre, Budweiser Gardens, The Western Fair District, international hotel brands, and the host of many local and international sport events.
 Students will visit these venues, network with industry professionals and gain hands-on experience in the event planning industry.